 Many people experience anxiety, stress and depression in the wake of a bankruptcy case.
 Filing for bankruptcy carries a social stigma that can cause shame and embarrassment for the filer.
 In the United States, people who struggle with debt are more than twice as likely to suffer from a mental illness.

 A recent study also showed that poor health is an unintended consequence of filing for bankruptcy in women with a history of depressive symptoms.

 - Bankruptcy Cases are a Matter of Public Record

-Because bankruptcy is a form of debt relief granted by the government, they are considered a matter of public record and are viewable to anyone who goes through the steps required to look up the information.
+Because bankruptcy is a form of debt resolution granted by the government, they are considered a matter of public record and are viewable to anyone who goes through the steps required to look up the information.
 Though the practice is becoming less common, some towns and municipalities still print bankruptcies among public notices in the local newspaper.

-- You Haven’t Tried Negotiating a Settlement
+- You Haven’t Tried Negotiating a Resolution

 Bankruptcy isn’t like a “get out of debt free” card, so if you can afford to manage your debt in any other way, you should always consider that first.
 Bankruptcy has serious consequences for your credit and long-term financial health.
-Debt consolidation, and more specifically, debt settlement, may be the right option for you if you have the means to pay your debt but are not happy with your current repayment plan.
+Debt consolidation, and more specifically, debt resolution, may be the right option for you if you have the means to pay your debt but are not happy with your current repayment plan.